LexTS1/Reactor-Kinetics-Simulation/README.md

 ___
 ## Disclaimer

-This project is an educational reactor kinetics and visualization tool.
+This project is an educational reactor kinetics and visualisation tool.
 It uses a reduced-order point kinetics model with delayed neutron groups and simplified thermal feedback to simulate transient reactor behaviour.
-The 3D PWR core representation is a visualization layer, not a full spatial neutronics or thermal-hydraulic model.
+The 3D PWR core representation is a visualisation layer, not a full spatial neutronics or thermal-hydraulic model.